RoboJackets/robocup-software/docs/source/getting_started.rst

 (This step will take upwards of 15 minutes on a VM.)

-After building, we need to source our local setup.
+After building, we need to source our custom ROS setup.
 Run the following in the ``robocup-software`` directory:

 .. code-block:: bash